 Mitigation Strategy Description Resistance Dikes/Levees Solid constructed walls that prevent elevated water levels from flooding interior lowlands.
-Dams Artificial barrier usually constructed across a stream channel to impound or store water.
+Dams Artificial barriers usually constructed across a stream channel to impound or store water.
 Flood Gates/Barriers Adjustable gates that prevent storm surge from flooding coastal areas.
 Breakwaters Detached structures built parallel to the coast.
 Groins/Jetties Typically, short structures attached perpendicular to the shoreline, extending across at least part of the beach out into the surf zone.
 Bulkheads Vertical retaining walls to hold or prevent soil from sliding seaward.
 Revetments Armoring materials placed on an existing slope, embankment or seawall to protect the backside area from storm-driven waves.
 Artificial Reefs Construction of reefs in nearshore areas to reduce the impacts of storm surge and waves.
 Constructed Dunes Building or replacing dunes to protect communities from storm surge and wave action.
 Channel Maintenance Clearing debris and maintaining the structural integrity of streams, rivers, and other conveyance-based water bodies.
-Protecting Critical Facilities Hardening and flood-proofing critical facilities in flood vulnerable areas.
-Dry-proofing Mitigation techniques that prevent water from entering structures, including sealants, movable barriers, sealed windows, etc. Fill Restrictions Restrictions on using soil to fill in or raise the land surface in flood prone areas, including the 100 and 500-year floodplains.
+Protecting Critical Facilities Hardening and flood-proofing critical facilities in flood-vulnerable areas.
+Dry-proofing Mitigation techniques that prevent water from entering structures, including sealants, movable barriers, sealed windows, etc. Fill Restrictions Restrictions on using soil to fill in or raise the land surface in flood-prone areas, including the 100- and 500-year floodplains.
 Tax Abatement Provision of local tax incentives for household-level mitigation techniques.
 Avoidance Freeboard/Building Elevation Elevating structures above base flood to protect from inundation.
 Fill Elevating landscapes with compacted soil or dirt before construction of buildings to prevent inundation.
+Buffers/Setbacks A specific distance for which structures must be set back.
+Clustering Increasing the permissible development density in the least vulnerable areas within a specific property.
+Density Bonuses Increasing development density and height requirements for specified parcels.
+Transfer of Development Rights (TDR) Transfer of development rights from a vulnerable area to a less vulnerable or sensitive area.
+Targeted Public Infrastructure Invest in public utilities and other infrastructure in the least vulnerable areas.
+Acquisition Purchase of some or all of property rights for open space protection for flood mitigation.
+Relocation Remove structures from a vulnerable location to a less vulnerable location.